Midwestern Vascular Surgical Society Programs for Fellows/Residents and Medical Students

 Didactic Program Objectives: The primary objective of the didactic portion of the program is to familiarize medical students with the field of Vascular Surgery, including diseases treated, patients encountered, and types of interventions performed.
 The program is intended to clarify how the field differs from other surgical and interventional specialties, highlighting its unique aspects.
 Also, the program is intended to familiarize students with the training pathways and career options available.

-Skills Session Objectives: The primary objective of the skills session is to introduce vascular surgery simulation and skills training to medical students as a vehicle to enhance their educational experience during medical school and help direct them towards considering of a career in Vascular Surgery.
-The program provides basic and intermediate skills training and introduces the concept of a vascular surgery curriculum to help advance surgical skills during medical school.
-The program will allow students an opportunity to learn how to perform basic vascular procedures in a low stress environment.
+Video Program Objectives: The primary objective of the video session is to introduce vascular surgery procedures to medical students as a vehicle to enhance their educational experience during medical school and help direct them towards considering of a career in Vascular Surgery.
+The program provides expert faculty demonstration of endovascular and open procedures and introduces the breadth and diversity of vascular surgery procedures to medical students in a low stress environment.